nathanialaodell/skeetersweeper/README.md

 # skeetersweeper

 > [!CAUTION]
-> This package is currently intended for INTERNAL use in thesis work at the University of Washington and has not been subject to CRAN review.
+> This package is a work in progress, currently intended for INTERNAL use in thesis work at the University of Washington and has not been subject to CRAN review.

 ## Installation